By: Marilyn L. Davis

 - “Act as if…”

-- “Recovery is an education without a graduation.”
+- “Recovery is education without graduation.”

-- “There are none too dumb for the program to work – but there are many who are too smart for it to work”
+- “There are none too dumb for the program to work – but there are many who are too smart for it to work.”

 - “Change is a process, not an event.”